Reviewing Brilliant Earth Group (NASDAQ:BRLT) and Bergio International (OTCMKTS:BRGO)

-Brilliant Earth Group (NASDAQ:BRLT) and Bergio International (OTCMKTS:BRGO) are both small-cap retail/wholesale companies, but which is the superior stock?
-We will compare the two companies based on the strength of their profitability, valuation, risk, analyst recommendations, earnings, dividends and institutional ownership.
+Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their dividends, earnings, profitability, institutional ownership, risk, valuation and analyst recommendations.

 Analyst Recommendations

-This is a summary of current recommendations for Brilliant Earth Group and Bergio International, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Bergio International and Brilliant Earth Group, as reported by MarketBeat.com.

 |Sell Ratings